This post may contain affiliate links. Please read our full disclosure.

 Some children are way more reluctant to read for fun, than others.
 There could be a variety of reasons why.

-- They don’t know enough about reading to make them curious about it.
+- Don’t know enough about reading to make them curious about it.

 - They only read because they’re forced too.